 Those negative possibilities are likely to increase as production of both white non-GMO corn and Enogen corn increase in Nebraska.

 “There are a lot of ethanol plants and lots of white corn.
 And those don’t mix,” says Joel Starr, an organic farmer in Hastings, Nebraska.
 “That equals a trainwreck.”

-Several people also suspect that Enogen GMO corn may be linked to problems with masa flour in California.
-According to media reports, scores of people reported problems with flour purchased at Amapola Market, a Hispanic grocery chain in Los Angeles.
-They said the tamales they made from the flour—a Christmas tradition for Hispanic families—were gooey, fell apart, and even made some people sick.
+Several people also suspect that Enogen GMO corn may be linked to problems with masa, a dough made from cooked corn to make tortillas and other products, in California.
+According to media reports, scores of people reported problems with masa purchased at Amapola Market, a Hispanic grocery chain in Los Angeles.
+They said the tamales they made from the masa—a Christmas tradition for Hispanic families—were gooey, fell apart, and even made some people sick.

-Amapola vice president Juan Galván says the bad flour affected thousands of people.
+Amapola vice president Juan Galván says the bad masa affected thousands of people.
 The problem was traced to a shipment of 120,000 pounds of white corn delivered to Amapola right before Christmas.